Campbell Affordable Housing Ordinance

 The City of Campbell’s Inclusionary (Affordable) Housing Ordinance intends to increase the availability of affordable housing for very-low income, low-income, and moderate-income households.
 Likewise, the City’s Density Bonus Ordinance encourages developers to build additional affordable housing units in exchange for allowing more market-rate units.

-Priority (for up to 10% of all affordable units) is given to income eligible employees of the City of Campbell (first), income eligible existing Campbell residents (second), and income eligible persons employed within the city limits of the City of Campbell (third).
+Priority is given to income eligible employees of the City of Campbell (first, for up to 10% of all affordable units), income eligible existing Campbell residents (second), and income eligible persons employed within the city limits of the City of Campbell (third).
 If you do not fall into one of the three priority categories, you may still be able to acquire an affordable unit depending on how many people who have priority qualify.

 Annual income limits for Santa Clara County household size and are updated annually by the Federal Department of Housing and Urban Development (HUD).

 For more information on the City's BMR program, click on the link iin the green box to the left

 Following state legislation to balance California’s budget, the City of Campbell no longer has housing funds to directly provide first time home buyer loans.
 However, the following agencies may provide affordable housing opportunities, including loans, to those wishing to live in Campbell:

 The Housing Trust of Santa Clara County (HTSV) 408-436-3450